ThomasSilloway/Sleepy-AI-Army/poc-3-context-and-q-and-a/ai-specs/05-03_01_initial-implementation/generated/bugs/bug-list.md

 ## Context agent

 The list directories part of the context agent only listed top level directories and didn't do it recursively based off of folders it fiinds interesting - probably a prompting issue.

+## Session state usage

+we probably are utilizing the session state enough or at all.

+Not exactly sure how that's supposed to work, but I'm curious if the q&a or context agents are reading the status file at all.
+If they are, we can prevent that by putting the current task status into the session.
+Then the other agents can use that

+Should probably do the same thing with the file paths so we have less places to update later on when we want to remove it from the constants.py